JosephLai241/URS/README.md

 Specify the time filter after the number of results returned or keywords you want to search for: `$ ./Urs.py -r SUBREDDIT [C|T|S] N_RESULTS_OR_KEYWORDS OPTIONAL_TIME_FILTER --FILE_FORMAT`

 If no time filter is specified, the default time filter `all` is applied.
-The Subreddit settings table will display "None" for categories that do not have the additional time filter option.
+The Subreddit settings table will display `None` for categories that do not have the additional time filter option.

 ***NOTE:*** Up to 100 results are returned if you search for something within a Subreddit.
 You will not be able to specify how many results to keep.